• Home

 Trumpet Vine

-• Sometimes requires up to 3 years before you see its orangey-red, trumpet shaped flowers.
+• Requires up to 3 years before you see its orangey-red, trumpet-shaped in yellow, red, and salmon.

 Silver Lace Vine